-Start-ups fishing in your waters: Small, innovative companies pop up in every market segment, and they can be a real challenger for more established companies.
+Small, innovative companies pop up in every market segment, and they can be a real challenger to more established companies.
 They aren’t dependent on grown processes and hierarchies.
-They can be a lot more flexible regarding changes, new needs, and products.
+They can be more flexible regarding changes, new needs, and products.
 The crucial thing here is your outlook!
 Are they a challenger or potential partners?
 Maybe they are both.
 Get them on board as a partner and let them challenge the way you think.
-Relationships between bigger organizations and start-ups are usually beneficial for both sides.
+Relationships between bigger organizations and startups are usually beneficial for both sides.
 As an established company, you have already sailed through the difficulties of the beginning, shaping processes and learning how things work in the market.

 Every network this size needs at least one central hub where the single threads come together.
 This is where all the information, the exchange, the communication, and the innovation are happening.
 This hub can be one single company or a specially founded place where collaborations deliver results.

 Unlike collaborating with employees or customers, companies that work together face a special challenge – their economic interests.
 While employees who work for a company are always engaged in a company’s effort to progress, and customers (can) have a personal benefit in improved products or services, different organizations must balance their interests.
 This is one of the main things to consider when working with external partners.
 You have to find the sweet spot between collaboration and secrecy.
 A difficult but not impossible effort if you create the right infrastructure.

 The best solution to establish a network that stretches far is to build it on a digital platform.
 Available from all over the world at any time.
 But of course, there are many things to consider when choosing a tool for your external innovation efforts.
 What does the infrastructure have to look like?
 What degree of openness do you want and need with specific partners?
 On what level do you need to analyze the generated data?